PlugFox/spinify/README.md

 Package centrifuge-dart v0.14.1
 ```

-We send 10,000 messages of a certain size one after the other and measure the time.
+The benchmark sends 10,000 messages of a certain size one after the other and measure the time.
+Each message is sent sequentially: the client waits for the server's response before sending the next message.

 ### Windows